Willie Coffey

-Politics
+East Ayrshire Council (1992–2007)

 He was first elected to Kilmarnock and Loudoun District Council in 1992 and subsequently to East Ayrshire Council (covering the Onthank ward in northern Kilmarnock) in 1999, 2003 and 2007 before retiring from local government at the 2012 Local Elections.

 He is the brother of former Provost and Cllr.
 Danny Coffey who came within 1,210 votes of winning the Kilmarnock and Loudoun Holyrood constituency in 2003 and died on 26 February 2006.
 Their sister Helen held Danny's Altonhill, Hillhead & Longpark council ward in a by-election with an increased majority and a 5.6% swing from Labour, before both she and Willie were elected to the new multi-member Kilmarnock North ward in 2007.

-Scottish Parliament
+Scottish Parliament (2007–)

 Coffey won the Kilmarnock and Loudoun seat for the SNP in May 2007 with a vote of 14,297 and a majority of 1,342.
 He serves on the Scottish Parliament's Audit Committee and has campaigned on numerous occasions to protect the Scotch whisky industry, particularly in his own area.

 In 2017 Coffey was reported to Holyrood authorities for "inappropriate language" and "unsolicited attention" by a female civil servant.
-Coffey stated that he did not recognise such behaviour".
+Coffey denied the allegation and stated that he did not recognise the claims about his behaviour.

+In April 2022, Coffey was an object of ridicule after he was asked to open a debate which he expected to close, and failed to amend his speech accordingly: as a result, he stated that he would be "reflecting on the contributions to this debate", when in fact no one had spoken.
+He was told to sit down by the Presiding Officer.

+In March 2025, he announced he would not seek re-election at the 2026 Scottish Parliament election.